StoicLoofah/my-nanowrimo-novel/prep/plot.md

 		* should lead into Yenhorn's background
 		* physical equipment doesn't work
 	6. end of the planar quest (january)
+		* there should be some traintracking going on
 	7. beginning of the heist quest (february)
 		* should lead into Mareak's background
 		* rob an important treasure from a shah's palace